Naturally, the soil ought to absorb the water on the surface and regain its natural state.

 2. Oceanic Flood Waterlogging

-As the name suggests and borrowing from the aforementioned type, oceanic flood waterlogging is characterized by oceanic waters spreading onto nearby lands and causing waterlogging.
+As the name suggests, oceanic flood waterlogging is characterized by oceanic waters spreading onto nearby lands and causing waterlogging.

-This particularly can happen when there are extreme weathers affecting the oceans, such as hurricanes and tsunamis.
+This particularly can happen when there’s extreme weather affecting the oceans, such as hurricanes and tsunamis.

 3. Seasonal Waterlogging

-Sometimes during the rainy seasons, runoff water might accumulate into the lowlands and depressions, leading to waterlogging.
+Sometimes during the rainy seasons, runoff water might accumulate in the lowlands and depressions, leading to waterlogging.

 4. Perennial Waterlogging

-This happens when deep water or swamps get rainwater and the runoff and seepage water spreads onto neighboring lands, causing perennial waterlogging.
+This happens when deep water or swamps get rainwater, and the resulting runoff and seepage water spreads onto neighboring lands, causing perennial waterlogging.

 5. Sub-soil Waterlogging

-It is another type of waterlogging which occurs when water tables rise up high, especially during the rainy seasons, causing waterlogging.
+It is another type of waterlogging that occurs when water tables rise up high, especially during the rainy seasons, causing waterlogging.

 Causes of Waterlogging